SysKitTeam/docs-bp/sharepoint-software-boundaries-and-limits/limits-by-hierarchy/web-application-limits/managed-paths.md

 ---
-title: Managed Paths
-description: >-
-  Managed Paths best practices report by SPDocKit determines whether the web applications have a large number of managed paths configured.
+description: Managed Paths best practices report by SPDocKit determines whether the web applications have a large number of managed paths configured.
-author: Aleksandar Draskovic
-date: 23/6/2017
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # Managed Paths